jikamens/remember-the-yubikey/README.md

 2. Copy the script to `/usr/local/bin` and make sure it's executable.

-3. If you're using IFTTT, then create the file `/root/.ifttt_maker_key` and put the maker key which you saved above into it.
+3. If you're using IFTTT, then create the file `/root/.ifttt_maker_key` (Linux) or `~/.ifttt_maker_key` (Mac) and put the maker key which you saved above into it.

-4. If you're using Pushover, then create the file `/root/.pushover_keys` and put your API token and user key (in that order) on the first two lines of the file.
+4. If you're using Pushover, then create the file `/root/.pushover_keys` (Linux) or `~/.pushover_keys` (Mac) and put your API token and user key (in that order) on the first two lines of the file.

-5. Plug in your YubiKey and then run `/usr/local/bin/yubikey-monitor.sh` (as root).
+5. Plug in your YubiKey and then run `/usr/local/bin/yubikey-monitor.sh` (as root on Linux, or as yourself on Mac).
 You should get two "YubiKey is plugged in" notifications on your phone if you're using just IFTTT or just Pushover, or four notification if you're using both.
-The notifications should come within ten seconds or so if you're using Pushover; they could take several minutes with IFTTt.
+The notifications should come within ten seconds or so if you're using Pushover; they could take several minutes with IFTTT.
+On Mac, the script will continue running until you unplug the YubiKey in the next step.

-6. Unplug your YubiKey and run the script again and you should get either two or four "YubiKey is not plugged in" notifications.
+6. Unplug your YubiKey (and on Linux run the script again) and you should get either two or four "YubiKey is not plugged in" notifications.

-7. Copy `50-yubikey.rules` to `/etc/udev/rules.d` and run `udevadm
+7. (Linux) Copy `linux/50-yubikey.rules` to `/etc/udev/rules.d` and
-   control --reload`.
+   run `udevadm control --reload`.

+8. (Mac) Copy `mac/com.jik.RememberTheYubikey.plist` into
+   `~/Library/LaunchAgents` and run `launchctl load ~/Library/LaunchAgents/com.jik.RememberTheYubikey.plist`.

-8. Plug in your YubiKey and you should get the notifications without running the script by hand, since the udev rule should run it automatically.
+9. Plug in your YubiKey and you should get the notifications without running the script by hand, since the udev / launchd rule should run it automatically.

-9. Ditto when you unplug the YubiKey.
+10. Ditto when you unplug the YubiKey.

-10. Copy `yubikey-monitor.service` and `yubikey-monitor.timer` to
+11. (Linux) Copy `linux/yubikey-monitor.service` and
-   `/etc/systemd/system` and run `systemctl daemon-reload`.
+   `linux/yubikey-monitor.timer` to `/etc/systemd/system` and run
+   `systemctl daemon-reload`.

 You can deploy the tool as described above on as many computers as you would like.
 You won't get notified about walking away from a computer